zhoug0x/mfermask/README.md

 ## about

-this is leveraging the [jeelizFaceFilter library](https://github.com/jeeliz/jeelizFaceFilter) for face tracking, and is based off [this example](https://github.com/jeeliz/jeelizFaceFilter/tree/master/demos/canvas2D/faceTrack).
+using the [jeelizFaceFilter library](https://github.com/jeeliz/jeelizFaceFilter) for face tracking, and is based from [this example](https://github.com/jeeliz/jeelizFaceFilter/tree/master/demos/canvas2D/faceDraw).